 Myth: There are ways you can tell if it's a boy or a girl

-Truth: The position of the baby in your tummy, holding a wedding ring over your abdomen and watching in which direction it turns, or how active the baby is are all ways you may had heard to tell if you are having a boy or a girl, but none of these methods works.
-In many cases, an ultrasound scan can reveal the sex of your baby.
-It isn't 100% reliable, but you can ask the ultrasound technician to tell you what they can see.
+Truth: The position of the baby in your tummy, holding a wedding ring over your abdomen and watching in which direction it turns, or how active the baby is, are all ways you may have heard to tell if you are having a boy or a girl, but none of these methods works.
+The Non-invasive prenatal test (NIPT) is a blood test available after 10 weeks that can reveal the sex of the baby.
+In many cases, an ultrasound scan can also let you know the sex of your baby.
+It isn’t 100% reliable, but you can ask the ultrasound technician to tell you what they can see.
 You can also ask them not to tell you if you want to wait until the birth to find out.

 Read more on antenatal tests during pregnancy.

-Myth: I should be 'eating for two' while I'm pregnant
+Myth: I should be 'eating for 2' while I'm pregnant

 Myth: I shouldn't have hot baths, dye my hair or exercise while pregnant

 Most exercises that you did before pregnancy will be safe, but check with your doctor or midwife.
+If your pregnancy is uncomplicated, you should aim to exercise for an average 20 to 30 minutes, 4 to 5 times a week.
+Avoid exercises that put you at risk of a fall, such as horse riding, skiing or cycling.
 You might find you become breathless or feel hot more quickly during pregnancy.
 As a general rule, a light to moderate level should allow you to hold a conversation as you exercise when pregnant.
-If you become breathless as you talk, you're probably exercising too strenuously.
+If you become breathless as you talk, you’re probably exercising too strenuously.